saruman1972/upgqsl/README.md

 # upgqsl

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to upgrade java code written in querydsl 2.0 to querydsl 4.0.

 ## Usage